9erson/bytebles/Lesson 6 - Lists.md

 This loop will iterate over the `nums` list and print out each number multiplied by two.

-That's it for today's class!
-We hope you found this handout helpful in understanding the List data type and the For Loop in Python.
 ## Project
 Write a Python program that allows the user to enter items for their family's weekly grocery shopping trip.
 1. The program should prompt the user to enter an item, and each time an item is entered, the program should add it to a list and print the entire list.